-So, you’re going to Universal Orlando and you’re looking for things to do.
+So, you’re going to Universal Orlando, and you’re looking for things to do.
 I’m here to help!
-As a Travel Agent certified to book Universal and a HUGE Universal fan, I’d love to help make your trip amazing.
 Keep reading to find out my 20 things to know before going to Universal.

 Where to buy Universal Studios tickets

-Now let’s get to the 20 things to know before going to Universal Studios.
+Things to know before going to Universal Studios

 1. Consider Traveling outside of popular dates